Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ## Verify the age

+Some offers are not suitable for children and young people, for example offers such as alcoholic beverages, cigarettes, or energy drinks.
 When you select an offer, Actindo checks whether an age verification is necessary for the offer before it is placed in the bill list.
-This may be necessary for offers such as alcoholic beverages, cigarettes, or energy drinks.
->[Info] Note for administrators: This feature is only available, if the *Display age verification* setting is activated.
-For detailed information, see [Display age verification](../UserInterface/02a_GlobalSettings.md#display-age-verification).

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- Some offers are not suitable for children and young people.
-This is determined by the *Age verification* attribute, which can be assigned to the offer-related attribute set and part of the *PIM basic set*.
-An age restriction is defined there, for example 18 or 16.
+- The *Age verification* attribute has been assigned to the offer-related attribute set.
+An age restriction for the offer is defined there, for example 18 or 16.
+- The *Display age verification* setting is activated.
+For detailed information, see [Display age verification](../UserInterface/02a_GlobalSettings.md#display-age-verification).

 #### Procedure